mattrasto/phase/README.md

 ### Basic Visualization

-To initialize a visualization, you just need to specify a container that the network should be contained in:
+To initialize a visualization, you need to specify a container that the network should be contained in:

 ```Javascript
 viz = phase.Network("#viz-container");
 ```

 This will initialize all of the variables needed for the visualization, but it won't attach any data yet.
-To add data (for sample datasets, see `demos/data/`) and render the elements, it's only one more line of code:
+To add data (for sample datasets, see `demos/data/`) and render the elements, you'll use:

 ```Javascript
 viz.data(lesMiserablesData);